Why most people think with emotion over reason

 Hunger

-For example, feeling hungry will initiative the behavior to search for food.
-Before, in the hunter-gatherer society, this would lead to hunting animals and gathering berries and other edibles in order to satisfy our hunger and thus, survive as a result.
+For example, feeling hungry will initiate the behavior to search for food.
+Before, in the hunter-gatherer society, this would lead to hunting animals and gathering berries and other edibles to satisfy our hunger and thus, survive as a result.

 Fear